The Complete Guide to ‘Eua(c) Tonga Ministry of Tourism

 Luxury Holidays on ‘Eua

 ‘Eua is not a place for lavish hotels and five-star resorts.
-Accommodation and food are basic, but it’s the experiences that are considered more “premium”.
-For instance, scuba diving in the South Pacific’s largest underwater cave is a must, while fishing with the local fishermen for wahoo and mahimahi is an exciting experience.
+Accommodation and food are basic, but it’s the experiences that are considered more “premium”, such as spearfishing from local boat charters.

 Additionally, guided hikes provide a more premium way to experience highlights like the Fangatave Beach and Caves and the ‘Eua National Park.
 Refreshments, often your guide grabbing a coconut off a tree for you, and lunch is often included.

 Finally, being in one of the only places in the world where it’s possible to swim with humpback whales is also a privileged experience.
-Check out who to have this once-in-a-lifetime experience in The Best Whale Tours in ‘Eua.
+Check out which operators to have this once-in-a-lifetime experience in The Best Whale Tours in ‘Eua.

 Adults-Only Holidays in ‘Eua